jakelevi1996/retempl/README.md

 ## Experiments

-- What is the `minimal` sequence of experiments necessary to `answer the research questions`?
+- What is the `minimal` sequence of experiments necessary to convincingly and quantitatively `answer the research questions`?
   - ...

 ## Results